All insights

 Announced nuclear facilities

-Source: The State of Clean Energy Finance: 2025 Mid-Year Market Intelligence Report
+Source: The State of Clean Energy Finance: 2025 Market Intelligence Report

 Because advanced and greenfield nuclear facilities take significant time to build, nuclear tech-neutral tax credit transactions for new facilities are not expected until the early 2030s.
 However, repowering projects will create new credits in the near term.